deathworlders/online/content/books/deathworlders/chapter-49-division.md

 ___

 **Date Point: 15y6m3w AV**
-**Arés residence, Folctha, Cimbrean, the Far Reaches**
+**Arés residence, Folctha, Cimbrean, The Far Reaches**

 ***Ava Ríos***

 Ava couldn’t quite stop herself from jumping when she heard heavy footsteps on the stairs.
 She knew who it was instantly, nobody else had footsteps quite *that* heavy… But she still had plenty of lingering anxiety.
 Never mind that she was resting comfortably in a safe place with a sleeping baby on her lap and a pair of dogs making gentle play noises as Hannah caught up with one of her puppies.
 Doofus was already much bigger than his mother, but was as whip-smart as both his parents.
 He was going to be a hell of a dog, once he was fully grown.

 He was one of only two of the puppies to stay in the family.
-The other, Lulu, had gone to Gabe and Jess
+The other, Lulu, had gone to Gabe and Jess.

 Right now, he was a double armful of unlimited energy who was far more trouble than Ava thought she could handle.
 But he was *adorable* trouble at least.